fangfufu/Linux-Fake-Background-Webcam/TENSORFLOW.md

 run faster.
 Tensorflow.js uses the Tensorflow C library.
 If you want to compile your own Tensorflow C library, please following the steps described below.

+Please do note that compilation takes a **LONG** time, on Intel i7-4900MQ, it took 5588.833s to compile the library.
+My system has 16GB RAM, and the build system managed to hit the swap partition.

 Install Go, if you are on Debian Buster, you can type in the following:

     sudo apt-get install golang